Rajasekaran85/Image-Color-mode-to-Grayscale-mode/README.md

 * 0.1
     * Initial Release
 * 0.2
     * Simplified program, previously used Pillow library.
-Using the Pilow library the converted images output in TIFF lower version, (i.e. pillow changed the higher version image to lower version image.
-So now to used ImageMagick library and the converted output tiff version will be 5.0
+    * Using the Pillow library the converted images output in TIFF lower version, (i.e. pillow changed the higher version image to lower version image).
+    * So now we used ImageMagick library and the converted output tiff version will be 5.0